-The Air Check \checkmark O2 Deficiency Monitor, when supplied with the optional Relay module, is shipped with factory defaults for the alarm relay settings.
+The Air Check $\checkmark$ O2 Sample Draw Monitor is shipped with factory defaults for the alarm relay settings.
 The following are the factory defaults:

-Menu Function Factory Default Menu Defined Set 4-20mA loop The mA output is set at Use this function to adjust the - the factory using a Oxygen monitors 4mA, (Zero) and calibrated Fluke meter.
+Menu Function Factory Default Menu Defined Set 4-20mA loop The mA output is set at Use this function to adjust the the factory using a Oxygen monitors 4mA, (Zero) and calibrated Fluke meter.
 20mA, (Span) to your PLC or distributive control system.
 Set Formats Alarm 1 = Normal Do you want the relays to LED and alarm relay Alarm 2 = Normal energize, (normal) or de-energize, State Fault = Normal (fail safe) when the alarm activates?
-Set Alarm Threshold Alarm 1 = Inverted Do you want to alarm at a level Polarity Alarm $2 =$ Inverted higher, (normal) or lower, Audio = Inverted (inverted) than the alarm threshold?
-Set Latching Alarm 1 = Non-latching Do you want the alarm to Alarm $2 =$ Non-latching automatically reset? (non-latching) Audio = Non-latching or do you want to manually reset the alarm? (latching) Alarm Delay Alarm $= 5$ seconds How long do you want to wait until the alarms activate?
-Zero Suppression 000 = 0.00% This function is Not Enabled on Refer to section 4.5.6 the Oxygen monitor.
+Set Alarm Threshold Alarm 1 = Inverted Do you want to alarm at a level Polarity Alarm $2 = Inverted$ higher, (normal) or lower, Audio = Inverted (inverted) than the alarm threshold?
+Set Latching Alarm 1 = Non-latching Do you want the alarm to Alarm 2 = Non-latching automatically reset? (non-latching) Audio = Non-latching or do you want to manually reset the alarm? (latching) Alarm Delay Alarm $= 5$ seconds How long do you want to wait until the relay alarms activate?
+Zero Suppression 000 = 0.00% This function is Not Enabled on the Oxygen monitor.
 Set Alarm Alarm 1 = 19.5 % At what level do you want to Thresholds Alarm $2 = 18.0 \%$ alarm?
-Audio = 19.5% Set Alarm Hysteresis Alarm $1 = 0.0 \%$ For use when using the O 2 monitor Alarm $2 = 0.0 \%$ for control of valves and process.
+Audio = 19.5% Set Alarm Hysteresis Alarm $1 = 0.0 \%$ For use when using the O 2 monitor Alarm $2 = 0.0 \%$ for control or valves and process.
 Audio = 0.0 % See Section 5.5.9 Sensor Adjustment No factory default For use when dynamically gas calibrating the Oxygen monitor to a known span gas.
 See Section 6.2 Manage Passwords Factory default is 557 For use when changing the password from factory default to a new password of your choice.

-- NOTE: The built-in relay settings may be changed by the user in the field.
-Refer to Section 5.5.2 - NOTE: The LED indicators on the front panel are connected directly to the alarm relays.
+NOTE: The built in relay settings may be changed by the user in the field.
+Refer to Section 5.4.2

+\ NOTE: The Audio alarm feature is optional.

+\\ NOTE: The LED indicators on the front panel are connected directly to the alarm relays.